agrc/api.mapserv.utah.gov/README.md

 ### Infrastructure

 The kubernetes infrastructure is managed by terraform.
-To create the cluster and all networking apply the terraform state from within the `.infrastructure` folder by running `terraform apply`.
+To create the cluster and all of the associated networking, apply the terraform modules and resources from within the `.infrastructure`.

+- `terraform apply`.

 When using Google Kubernetes Engine, make sure to change the `kubectl` context to the GKE cluster with `gcloud`.

 - `gcloud container clusters get-credentials [cluster-name] --zone [cluster-zone]`

+To destroy the cost accruing infrastructure but allow the cluster to be created again reusing any static ips linked to DNS we have to target specific resources.

+- `terraform destroy -target=module.gke_cluster -target=google_compute_router_nat.nat`

+To destroy everything omit the `-target`'s.

 ### Publishing Containers

 GKE configuration files expect containers to be published to gcr.io.
-Containers built locally with Docker can be tagged and [pushed to GCR](https://cloud.google.com/container-registry/docs/pushing-and-pulling) with `gcloud` and `docker`.
+Containers built locally with Docker can be tagged and [pushed to GCR](https://cloud.google.com/container-registry/docs/pushing-and-pulling) with `docker`.

 1. `docker tag webapi/api gcr.io/ut-dts-agrc-web-api-dv/api.mapserv.utah.gov/api`
 1. `docker tag webapi/explorer gcr.io/ut-dts-agrc-web-api-dv/api.mapserv.utah.gov/api-explorer`